plinkysynth/plinky-site/src/routes/docs/posts/build-guide-blue.md

 Here are some common problems

+#### Q: I can't get Plinky into flashing mode by pressing down the encoder while plugging in the USB cable.

+A: This is the most common question - check that the encoder can actually click!
+The knobs you received can be of varying height due to manufacturing tolerances, and the encoder needs a little bit of room to click down.
+You might have to put a tiny paper ball under the knob if you soldered the encoder a little low- this will help keep the knob up and make the encoder click.

 #### Q: Plinky always boots either to ‘calibration’ or play mode, but I can’t get it to boot into the ‘USB update’ mode (by holding down the encoder on boot)

 A: check the solder joints around the encoder.
 Reflow them, and try again.
 Be sure to hold the encoder firmly down as you power Plinky up.